mesonbuild/meson/docs/markdown/Cross-compilation.md

 ### Properties

-In addition to the properites allowed in [all machine files](Machine-files.md#properties), the cross file may contain specific information about the cross compiler or the host machine.
+In addition to the properties allowed in [all machine files](Machine-files.md#properties), the cross file may contain specific information about the cross compiler or the host machine.
 It looks like this: